-Finding: We inspected the MBPT, CBPT, DRPT, DRTX and VPPT service contracts and determined that they contained the items noted above without exception.
-We inquired with the Business Unit Analyst of the Transit Division and Section Manager of the Vanpool Program, regarding OCTA's retention policy for executed contracts for purchased transportation programs.
-Per inquiry, the current retention practice meets NTD requirements of a minimum of three years.
+Finding: We inspected the MBPT, DRPT, DRTX and VPPT service contracts and determined that they contained the items noted above without exception.
+We inquired with the Business Unit Analyst of the Specialized Transit Services department, Operations Division, Senior Schedule Analyst, and Program Management Analyst of the Vanpool Program regarding OCTA's retention policy for executed contracts for purchased transportation programs.
+Per inquiry, the current retention practice of seven years meets NTD requirements of a minimum of three years.
 No exceptions were noted as a result of this procedure.